Updated on Jul 13, 2018

 In this tutorial we will show you how to change your Ghost port.
 This can be useful if you would like to run your Ghost blog on the standard HTTP port 80 or if you would like to configure it on a different port and leave your main web service handle the request on port 80.

-If you have followed our "How to install Ghost with auto-install script" your instance of Ghost should be located under:
+If you have followed our "How to Manually install Ghost" your instance of Ghost should be located under:

-In case you have manually installed Ghost, please enter your Ghost directory and open the config.js file with your favorite text editor.
+In case you have manually installed Ghost in the past, please enter your Ghost directory and open the config.js file with your favorite text editor.

 Locate the Production configuration section which should start around the 43th line of the config.js file with ### Production tag and change this line: